epl1000/LTspice_automation/README.md

 ### Using the GUI

 Run the `gui_runtime.py` script to open a small window with a **RUN** button.
+Four spin boxes allow you to set the values of the gain resistor (`R9`), input resistor (`R1`), load resistor (`R3`), and feedback capacitor (`C1`).
 Press **RUN** and you will be prompted to select the `LM7171.lib` model file used in the example.
-After selecting the file, LTspice will run and the simulation result will be plotted.
+After selecting the file, the netlist is updated with the spinner values, LTspice runs and the simulation result is plotted.

 ```bash
 python gui_runtime.py